Lynching of John Henry James: Lynching

-2018 Commemoration
+2018 commemoration

 On July 7, 2018, nearly 120 years after the lynching, about 50 people met at the lynching site and held a memorial service for James, since there is no indication that he had one at the time of his murder (his burial site is unknown).
 Nikuyah Walker, Charlottesville Mayor, and Ann Mallek, a member of the Albemarle County Board of Supervisors, members of the clergy, descendants of persons enslaved nearby, and racial justice activists were present, along with Susan Bro, mother of Heather Heyer, a counter-protester who was killed at the August 12, 2017, Unite the Right rally.
 Three containers were filled with soil: one for the City of Charlottesville, one for Albemarle County, and the third for the collection of soil from lynching sites deposited at the Equal Justice Initiative's National Memorial for Peace and Justice in Montgomery, Alabama.
 The Albemarle County soil will be part of a traveling exhibit on James, which will visit every library in the county, before being installed "semi-permanently" in the County Office Building.
 The story of James is told on a new Albemarle County Web page, devoted to its participation in the Equal Justice Initiative's Community Remembrance Project.

 The next day, July 8, 2018, about 100 people from the Charlottesville area set off by bus with the soil on a week-long journey to Montgomery, Alabama, on a "pilgrimage through the civil rights landmarks of the South".
 The group was "expected to return with a six-foot tall steel monument commemorating James' lynching".
 The University of Virginia allowed 10 employees to make this trip without having to use vacation time; Albemarle County allowed 2.
 On July 12, 2018, the 120th anniversary of James' murder, the Charlottesville delegation arrived at the National Memorial for Peace and Justice in Montgomery, Alabama, where they delivered the soil from James' Albemarle County, Virginia, lynching site.

 According to Washington Post reporter Joe Heim:

-In this city, still bearing the wounds of the deadly display of modern white supremacy that visited last August [2017], remembering this earlier act of racial violence, organizers said, reminds the nation that the history of hatred is deep in its bones and seeped in its soil.
-Ignoring it has not made it go away, they say.
-Only by exhuming it and addressing it can America address its perpetual crisis with race.